Labrador Retriever Colors: An Illustrated Guide

 Strictly speaking, there are only three different Labrador colors:

 These are the three colors recognised and accepted by the AKC in the United States, and the Kennel Club in the United Kingdom.
-In practice, there is a wide range of shades of yellow Labrador color, from palest cream to richest fox red.
+Personally I’m not a Lab color purist, but many Lab fans feel these should be the only registered colors in the breed.
+In practice, there are other colors available and there is a wide range of shades of yellow Labrador color, from palest cream to richest fox red.

 Black Labrador